checkly/docs.checklyhq.com/site/content/learn/headless/basics-selectors.md

 3. `a[data-v-9a19ef14]`
     - not stable: attribute is [auto-generated](https://vue-loader.vuejs.org/guide/scoped-css.html#scoped-css) and changes between deployments
     - likely not unique: is it always going to be the right element?
+4. `//div[1]/table[1]/tbody/tr[7]/td/a`
+    - not concise
+    - likely not stable: reliant on a precise page structure; extremely brittle
+5. `text=Continue`
+    - likely not stable: the text might change for multiple reasons (restyling, localisation...)
+    - likely not unique: is it always going to be the right element?

 ### Examples of (potentially) good selectors